 - (a) Corrective action is the action to eliminate or mitigate the root cause(s) and prevent recurrence of an existing detected non-compliance or other undesirable condition or situation. - (b) Proper determination of the root cause is crucial for defining effective corrective actions.

 ORA.GEN.155 Immediate reaction to a safety problem

-The organisation shall implement: any safety measures mandated by the DGCA Sri Lanka.
+The organisation shall implement any safety measures, including Airworthiness Directives (ADs) and Service Bulletins (SBs) mandated by the DGCA Sri Lanka.

 ORA.GEN.160 Occurrence reporting